-Development Density Less than Lower Limit of Range

-Where an applicant has filed an application for residential development within the designated density range, do not approve the application at a density less than the lowest end of the designated end of the designated density range, except in the following circumstances:

-- (a) Where the proposed residential development fails to comply with the general plan, zoning, or development policies in effect at the time that the application for such residential development is determined to be complete; or - (b) Where the written findings required by Government Code Section 65589.5 have been made.
+2.10.4 Development Density Less than Lower Limit of Range Require findings to approve development at less than the lower limit of the density range.
+Consider existing, non-conforming densities, environmental constraints that may prevent development at higher densities, the number of units in the proposed development, and other factors that may make the minimum density limit unfeasible: Where an applicant has filed an application for residential development within the designated density range, do not approve the application at a density less than the lowest end of the designated density range, except in the following circumstances: - (a) Where the proposed residential development fails to comply with the General Plan, zoning or development policies in effect at the time that the application for such residential development is determined to be complete; or - (b) Where the written findings required by Government Code Section 65589.5 have been made.

-When planning or environmental review demonstrates that development in the designated density range will cause significant health, safety, nuisance or other significant policy or environmental impacts that cannot be feasibly mitigated, the proposed development shall be denied and the County shall initiate a General Plan Amendment and Rezoning (as appropriate) to redesignate the parcel with density range consistent with those unmitigable impacts.
+When planning or environmental review demonstrates that development in the designated density ranged cause significant health, safety nuisance or other significant policy or environmental impacts that cannot be feasibly mitigated, the proposed development shall be denied and the County shall initiate a General Plan Amendment and Rezoning (as appropriate) to redesignate the parcel with density range consistent with those unmitigable impacts.

+EXHIBIT , Page 2 of 3

+PC Recommended 1/25/94

+CHAPTER 2 REVISIONS

+0296

-Nothing in this policy shall preclude a property owner from voluntarily filing an initial application for development at less than the lowest end of the designated density range under the following circumstances:
+Nothing in this policy shall preclude a property owner from voluntarily filing an initial application for development at less than the lowest end of the designated density range.

+Add new program (after policy 2.11.1):